-Animals can feel empathy, according to new research
+Animals can feel empathy, new research shows

 Having evolved as a social society that relies on strong community and familial bonds, humans have a remarkable ability to empathize with the emotions and pain of others.